akazukin5151/koneko/README.md

 ## Features

-* For multi-image posts in image view, enter a number to jump to the post's page
 * Image view should preview the next few images in multi-image posts (currently experimental feature for first image)

 ## Upcoming changelog (in dev branch)